pts/movemetafs/README.txt

    If a last link to a file is removed (or a folder is removed), movemetafs removes all tags associated with it and its description.
--- `getfattr -d -e text meta/root/.../$FILENAME' displays all tags associated with the file in the `mmfs.tags' attribute (sorted and joined by a single space) and the file's description in the `mmfs.description' attribute.
-If no tags are associated with the file, `mmfs.tags' is empty.
+-- `getfattr -d -e text meta/root/.../$FILENAME' displays all tags associated with the file in the `user.mmfs.tags' attribute (sorted and joined by a single space) and the file's description in the `user.mmfs.description' attribute.
+If no tags are associated with the file, `user.mmfs.tags' is empty.
-   If no description has been set for the file, `mmfs.description' is empty.
+   If no description has been set for the file, `user.mmfs.description' is empty.

-   Each file (and other node) in `meta/root' (but not `meta/root' itself) has the attribute `mmfs.realnode' with value `1'.
-All other nodes have the attribute `mmfs.fakenode' with value `1'.
+   Each file (and other node) in `meta/root' (but not `meta/root' itself) has the attribute `user.mmfs.realnode' with value `1'.
+All other nodes have the attribute `user.mmfs.fakenode' with value `1'.
--- `setfattr -n mmfs.tags -v "$TAGS" $meta/root/.../$FILENAME' can be used to set the tags associated with the file.
+-- `setfattr -n user.mmfs.tags -v "$TAGS" $meta/root/.../$FILENAME' can be used to set the tags associated with the file.
 All tags specified in the whitespace-separated tag list $TAGS get added to $FILENAME, and all other tags get removed from it.
+If $TAGS is empty, you have to omit `-v'.

+   Please note that it is not possible add unknown tags via `user.mmfs.tags' (`Cannot assign requested address' will be reported).
+   However, it is possible to bulk add tags using `meta/adm/addtags', and using `setfattr --restore' after that.

-Please note that if $TAGS is empty, you have to omit `-v'.
-Using `mmfs.tags' is not the recommended method of adding tags (because it might also remove tags); to add tags, move the file from `meta/root/...' to `meta/tag/$TAGNAME/'.
+   Using `user.mmfs.tags' is not the recommended method of adding tags to a file (because it might also remove tags); to do so, move the file from `meta/root/...' to `meta/tag/$TAGNAME/'.
--- `setfattr -n mmfs.description -v "$DESCRIPTION" $meta/root/.../$FILENAME'
+-- `setfattr -n user.mmfs.description -v "$DESCRIPTION" $meta/root/.../$FILENAME'
    can be used to set the file's description to $DESCRIPTION.
 Please note that $DESCRIPTION must be specified in UTF-8.
 Please note that if
    $DESCRIPTION is empty, you have to omit the `-v' option of `setfattr'.
 -- POSIX extended attributes cannot be removed (e.g. with `setfattr -x') in the meta filesystem.
 An attempt to remove an attribute is equivalent to setting its value to the empty string.
--- Attributes cannot be modified, except for `mmfs.description' and `mmfs.tags'.
+-- Attributes cannot be modified, except for `user.mmfs.description' and `user.mmfs.tags'.
 An attempt to modify another attribute succeeds if the old and new values are the same, and returns `Operation not permitted' otherwise.